Aditya-1998k/Python/Distributed Systems & Cloud/Distributed Task Queues.md

 - `worker` → start worker process
 - `--loglevel=info` → print logs

+Note:
+1. We can use either cli or flower dashboard to view
+2. We can scheduler task with celery `beat`
+3. We can configure number of worker also

 Execution Flow:
 ```
 Producer (your script)          Redis (Broker)           Worker